steverafferty/leadconduit-integrations/guide.md

 ## `envVariables`

-Sometimes there is key integration data that is static, but should not be hardcoded in the integration itself.
-For example, API keys for resold services.
-These values should be treated as passwords, and therefore aren’t appropriate to be kept in source code, even in a private Github repo.
-These are set in the system [environment variables](https://en.wikipedia.org/wiki/Environment_variable) and accessed via `process.env`; an example can be seen in integrations such as BriteVerify, Clearbit, and ZipCodes.com.
+Sometimes there is key integration data that is static, but should not be hardcoded in the integration itself, such as API keys for resold services.
+These values should be treated like passwords, and therefore aren’t appropriate to be kept in source code, even in a private Github repo.
+Instead, they're set in system [environment variables](https://en.wikipedia.org/wiki/Environment_variable) and accessed via `process.env`; an example can be seen in integrations such as BriteVerify, Clearbit, and ZipCodes.com.

 When an integration requires a value from the process environment, another item should be exported by the integration: `envVariables`.
 This is an array of strings, containing the names of any environment variables the integration needs.
 This is used to ensure that the app isn’t deployed without required environment vars.

 When an integration with new environment variables is first deployed (to staging, and separately, to production), these values will have to be configured in the server environment.
-Contact a senior LeadConduit developer to help set this up.
+A member of the LeadConduit development team with server access can set this up for you.

 See the section on `validate()` for the best practices on validating that required environment variables are present.
 # 4. Development Guide